 This is a tasty Eastern European dish that combines lean meat and lots of vegetables.
-Often this recipe will include lots of rice and added sugar, but for this version I’ve removed the added sugar and used buckwheat groats instead of the rice.
+Most cabbage roll recipes include lots of rice and added sugar, but for this version I’ve removed the added sugar and used buckwheat groats instead of the rice.
 The result is a healthy, filling meal that works great on a Candida diet.

 - Tear 6-8 leaves off the cabbage and cook in boiling water or steam until wilted enough to be flexible.
 Set aside to cool.